 Ghost users– inactive but enabled user accounts, alongside passwords that never expire, are the easiest way for hackers to steal data or cause disturbance unnoticed, which is why these represent potential targets for hacker attacks.
 These probable cyber threats represent rarely prioritised vulnerabilities since their resolving needs to be done manually, and it requires a lot of time.

-20% of organisations said they had a security breach caused by a remote worker.
+20% of organisations said they had a security breach caused by a remote worker in 2020

 2020 and compelled remote work had a significant impact on the organisation’s cybersecurity.
 Malwarebytes survey also revealed that 28% of surveyed employees use their own devices for work purposes more than they use their work-issued devices, creating more possibilities for cyber attacks.